huggla/Minimal-and-secure-Docker-images/README.md

 *CONTENTIMAGE1*

-An image containing additional files, that should be added to the INITIMAGE.
+An image containing additional files, that should be added to the "build"-stage.

 *CONTENTSOURCE1 (/)*

-List of files and directories, with full paths and separated by spaces, in CONTENTIMAGE1 that should be copied to the INITIMAGE.
+List of files and directories, with full paths and separated by spaces, in CONTENTIMAGE1 that should be copied to the "build"-stage.

 *CONTENTDESTINATION1 (/buildfs/)*